SugarAI-HQ/CopilotOne/sdks/js/README.md

 Before using this package, ensure you have the following:

-- An existing React application
+- An existing Frontend application

 - Create copilot credentials from [Sugar AI](https://play.sugarcaneai.dev) or [Self Hosted](https://github.com/SugarAI-HQ/CopilotOne/tree/develop/apps/factory) Account